Bodyan322/smallApplication/README.md

 <h1 align="center">:fire:&nbspCurrency Converter&nbsp:fire:</h1>

 ## About
-<p>Here is the application of the currency converter, in which you can translate the currency of your choice.</p>
+<p>Here is the application of the currency converter, in which you can exchange the currency of your choice.</p>

 ## At first you need:
 :heavy_plus_sign: Install package modules using `npm install` or `npm i`.